AramirRp/KoiKonRegarde/README.md

 correction of mobile views issues adding a dark mode
-...maybe working on a electron desktop app ? a React Native app ? sky is the limit
+...maybe working on a electron desktop app ? a React Native app ? sky is the limit will remove the possiblity to watch the movie like a pirate, but might keep it with a easter egg maybe
 ```

 <p align="center">